 The Program was established in the Summer Quarter of 1971 under Title VIII, Housing Act of 1964, with the intention of attracting competent young people into urban public service.
-The Youngstown Educational Foundation provides scholarship support; agency sponsors contribute $400 each semester for the intern stipend.
-Payment to the intern is made by the University Grants and Contracts Office at the end of the semester, on certification that internship responsibilities have been satisfactorily fulfilled.
+The Youngstown Educational Foundation provides scholarship support; agency sponsors may contribute $400 each semester for an intern stipend.
+If a stipend is offered, payment to the intern is made by the University Grants and Contracts Office at the end of the semester, on certification that internship responsibilities have been satisfactorily fulfilled.

 INTERN-SPONSOR AGENCY RELATIONSHIP